lowlevel-studios/docker-android-build-box/README.md

 ## Introduction

-A **docker** image build with **Android** build environment.
+A **docker** image build to supply an **Android** build environment.
 This is based on the fabulous work by [Ming Chen](https://github.com/mingchen/docker-android-build-box).
-So thanks goes to him for providing this.
+So thanks goes to him for providing the base for this.

 ## What's Inside

-It include following components:
+It includes the following components:
 * Ubuntu 16.04
-* Android SDK 21 22 23 24 25
+* Android SDK 22 25 26
-* Android build tools 25 25.0.1 25.0.2 25.0.3 26.0.0
+* Android build tools 24.0.3 25.0.1 25.0.2 25.0.3 26.0.0 26.0.1 26.0.2
+* Android Emulator
+* System images:
+  * system-images;android-22;default;x86
+  * system-images;android-22;default;x86_64
+  * system-images;android-25;google_apis;x86_64
+  * system-images;android-26;google_apis;x86
+  * system-images;android-26;google_apis;x86_64
 * extra-android-m2repository
-* extra-google-google\_play\_services
+* extra-google-google_play_services
 * extra-google-m2repository
+* ConstraintLayout 1.0.1 1.0.2

 ## Docker Pull Command

-The docker image is publicly automated build on [Docker Hub](https://hub.docker.com/r/bohsen/android-build-box/) based on Dockerfile in this repo, so there is no hidden staff in image.
+The docker image is publicly available on [Docker Hub](https://hub.docker.com/r/bohsen/android-build-box/) based on Dockerfile in this repo, so there is nothing hidden in the image.
 To pull the latest docker image:

     docker pull bohsen/android-build-box:latest